TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 **_ seperated by commas**

-1. It specifies the arity of generic method.
+1. It specifies the arity of the generic method.
 It explicitly says that we want to infer this type argument.
 It seems to be less messy.

 ```csharp
 Foo<_, string, List<_>, _>(arg1, arg2, arg3);
 ```

-2. The same reasons as above
+2. The same reasons as above.

 ```csharp
 new Bar<_, string, List<_>, _>(arg1, arg2, arg3);
 ```

-3. the same reasons as above.
+3. The same reasons as above.

 ```csharp
 Bar<_, string, List<_>, _>(arg1, arg2);